-- During the first six months of 2011, we disposed of one of our other retail properties. - On June 28, 2011, we sold Prime Outlets Jeffersonville. - During 2010, we disposed of one regional mall, one community center, and one other retail property. - On August 30, 2010, we completed the Prime acquisition, acquiring 21 outlet centers, including a center located in Puerto Rico, which was acquired on May 13, 2010. - On August 10, 2010, we acquired a controlling interest in a regional mall.
+- During the first nine months of 2011, we disposed of one of our other retail properties and one of our regional malls. - On August 25, 2011, we acquired additional interests in The Plaza at King of Prussia and The Court at King of Prussia, or King of Prussia, which had previously been accounted for under the equity method.
+We now have a controlling interest in this property and its results are consolidated as of the acquisition date. - On July 19, 2011, we acquired a 100% ownership interest in ABQ Uptown. - On June 28, 2011, we sold Prime Outlets Jeffersonville. - During 2010, we disposed of one regional mall, one community center, and one other retail property. - On August 30, 2010, we completed the acquisition of Prime Outlets Acquisition Company, or the Prime acquisition, acquiring 21 outlet centers, including a center located in Puerto Rico, which was acquired on May 13, 2010. - On August 10, 2010, we acquired a controlling interest in a regional mall.